RolandJansen/intermix/README.md

     var sound = new intermix.Sound(wave);

 > Intermix uses two objects for that.
 A SoundWave just holds the PCM data and a Sound plays the actual sound.
 This comes in handy if you want to play a waveform in different contexts.
-If you add an event bus as 2nd argument, the Sound object connects itself to the instrument relay.

 Then build the sequencer:

     var seq = new intermix.Sequencer();

->This creates a bare sequencer that connects itself to the controller relay of the event bus.
+>This creates a bare sequencer.

 Create a note event ...